ethan-averbukh/Formula_1/README.md

 ## Additional Libraries

-Use of the boostrap library for styling purposes:  (https://getbootstrap.com/) Use of the font-awesome library for any icons:  (https://fontawesome.com/) Use of the google fonts library for fonts:  (https://fonts.google.com/)
+Use of the react-boostrap library for styling purposes:  (https://react-bootstrap.github.io/) Use of the font-awesome library for any icons:  (https://fontawesome.com/) Use of the google fonts library for fonts:  (https://fonts.google.com/)